 Nuclear Forensics covers a broad range of multidisciplinary subject matter areas, and provides opportunities for the application of research by geologists, planetary scientists, radiochemists, nuclear historians and advanced statisticians, among many others.

-Contributions for oral and poster presentations are invited.
-Abstracts should be a maximum of 300 words and submitted online by 20 August 2021.
+Contributions for 20-minute oral (15 + 5 mins for questions) are invited.
+Abstracts should be a maximum of 300 words and submitted online by 3 Seotember 2021.
+Presentations can be delivered in-person or virtually.

 Information for submitting your abstract